jon-turney/meson-corpus-test-update/README.md

 This script is intended to be used by `cronscript` to update the `meson-corpus-test` repository.

+`most-recent-tag-update` maintains the most-recent-tag database used by that.

+Use `./most-recent-tag-update -update PROJ` to manually update the tag used for _PROJ_.

 `run` runs the test in local docker containers

 If project _PROJ_ fails in CI, you can try `./run PROJ --interactive` to